Probable-Futures/docs/about-the-data.md

 To learn more about tilesets, read the [tilesets page](/tilesets/md).

-## Examples of applications of the data

-Examples of how the data can be visualized as maps may be seen in the public maps application located at [probablefutures.org/maps](https://probablefutures.org/maps).

 ## Further reading

 To learn more about climate models in general and the Probable Futures maps in particular, please visit [the Science page](https://probablefutures.org/science/) on probablefutures.org.